 Tracy has three roads named Schulte Road.
-You know — if you come into town off 580 at Patterson Pass Road, then drive past the big Costco and Safeway warehouses, that’s Schulte Road, which ends at Lammers Road.
+You know — if you come into town off 580 at Patterson Pass Road, then drive past the big Costco and Safeway warehouses, you are on Schulte Road, which dead-ends at Lammers Road.

 But if you turn right onto Lammers, just before the train tracks you can make a left turn onto … Schulte Road.

-If you drive to the end of that Schulte Road, which bottoms out at Corral Hollow, you can hook a quick, awkward and sometimes dangerous U-turn around the tracks, then drive a couple of blocks to the next signal light which is, of course … Schulte Road.
+If you drive to the end of that version of Schulte Road, which bottoms out at Corral Hollow Road, you can hook a quick, awkward and sometimes dangerous U-turn around the tracks, then drive a couple of blocks to the next signal light which is, of course … Schulte Road.
 Why wouldn’t it be?

-Tracy’s City Council will be meeting in a general session on Tuesday night (December 1) with this topic on the agenda as Item 1.D:
+Tracy’s City Council will be meeting in a general session on Tuesday, December 1, 2015, with this topic on the agenda as Item 1.D:

 CITY STAFF REQUESTS CITY COUNCIL TO: (1) RENAME SCHULTE ROAD WEST OF LAMMERS ROAD AS PROMONTORY PARKWAY, AND (2) AUTHORIZE INITIATION OF A PROCESS FOR RENAMING EXISTING SCHULTE ROAD BETWEEN CORRAL HOLLOW ROAD AND LAMMERS ROAD (ALONG UNION PACIFIC RAILROAD TRACKS)